eduardoalsilva/planet-simulation-pygame-project/README.md

 ## Installation

-For make this project work you need to install Python 3 and pygame library.
+To make this project work you need to install Python 3 and pygame library.

 To install Python 3 go to https://www.python.org/downloads/